Head to head

 Solo creators who write more short-form than long-form

 Cheapest serious AI writer at $7.50/mo annual.
 40+ use case templates speed up short-form work.
 Free plan covers 10K characters/mo, no card required.
 Output is solid for blog posts under 1500 words and excellent for email + ad copy.
-Falls behind on long-form structure.
+Best value for solopreneurs and budget-conscious creators who do not primarily write 2,500+ word articles.

 Score